TanStack/query/docs/src/pages/docs/guides/window-focus-refetching.md

 ## Managing Focus in React Native

+Implementing setFocusHandler is required in order to have window focus refetching in React Native.
 Instead of event listeners on `window`, React Native provides focus information through the [`AppState` module](https://reactnative.dev/docs/appstate#app-states).
 You can use the `AppState` "change" event to trigger an update when the app state changes to "active":

 ```js
 import { setFocusHandler } from 'react-query'